Profile Optimization

 Literacy Specialist | Early Reading Intervention | Stronger fluency and comprehension outcomes

-Keep it specific, avoid inflated claims, and align wording with the real positioning.
+Keep it specific, avoid exaggerated claims, and align wording with the real positioning.
 This makes search, profile scanning, and inbound opportunities more likely to match the actual work.

 Use Featured Content as a Living Portfolio